Blood Out

-Blood Out is a 2011 American direct-to-video action film written by Jason Hewitt and John A. O'Connell and starring Val Kilmer and Luke Goss.
+Blood Out is a 2011 American action film written by Jason Hewitt and John A. O'Connell and starring Val Kilmer and Luke Goss.
 The film is Hewitt's directorial debut.

 Premise

 Small town Cop Michael Savion (Luke Goss) gets stone-walled by big city detectives led by Hardwick (50 Cent) when he asks them to investigate his younger brother's death.
 After his brother's death he swears vengeance in a flashback where he fires his gun in the rain over his dead body.
 His brother David (Ryan Donowho), a gangster, was murdered by members of his own gang for having wanted to quit the gang lifestyle in order to marry Gloria (a gang member's sister), and for being suspected of 'ratting' out his gang's activities.
 Savion takes off his badge and goes vigilante to seek justice for the death of his brother, and crosses paths with Arturo (Val Kilmer), the leader of an international ring involved in human trafficking.